maddygriz/motif-mark/README.md

 # Motif-Mark

-Program to make a figure that marks motifs on gene
+Program to make a figure that marks motifs and exons on gene

 - One image is created for each gene in fasta file